XiaoyuGuo-Kath/Basketball/README.md

 # Basketball

-# An Example of CNN on MNIST dataset
+# An Example of CNN on IMU dataset

-Detailes of the CNN strucdure in the demo, as well as the mathematical derivation of backpropagation can be found in ["Derivation of Backpropagation in Convolutional Neural Network (CNN)"](doc/Derivation_of_Backpropagation_in_CNN.pdf), which is specifically written for this demo.
+Detailes of the CNN strucdure is in the demo.

-The implementation of CNN uses the trimmed version of DeepLearnToolbox by [R. B. Palm](https://github.com/rasmusbergpalm/DeepLearnToolbox).

 ## Contents
 * [Pre-requisite](#Requirements)